Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 A key question of any ML experiment is whether the model can generalise away from the training data.
-Although we tested and saw good predictive performance on data not used in training, that data was part of the main dataset and thus will have many similarities to the training data.
-There is hence the risk of data leakage and overfitting.
+Although we tested and saw good predictive performance on data not used in training, that testing data came from the same original source dataset and thus will have many similarities to the training data.
+It is desirable to also validate performance on independently sourced data.

-To explore this risk we use the separate validation set of 32 examples described at the end of Section \ref{subsec:dataset} and itemised in Appendix~\ref{sec:appendix_validating ntworks}.
+To explore this we use the separate validation set of 32 examples described at the end of Section~\ref{subsec:dataset} and itemised in Appendix~\ref{sec:appendix_validating ntworks}.
 These examples were produced completely independently of the main dataset.
-Table \ref{tab:confusion_matrix} shows the confusion matrix for the performance of the GAT on this data: the instances in the shaded cells are correctly predicted and the others incorrect.
+Table~\ref{tab:confusion_matrix}(a) shows the confusion matrix for the performance of the GAT on this data: the instances in the shaded cells are correctly predicted and the others incorrect.
 The overall accuracy is 72\%, and this is observed both in predictions of multistationarity and non-multistationarity.
-While there is still much room for improvement, the model is demonstrating generalisation away from the training data.
+While there is still much room for improvement, the model is demonstrating generalisation, i.e. performance on independently sourced data.

+We encourage readers to perform further validation on their models of interest.
+At the code of the paper we provided a Jupyter notebook called \texttt{MLCRN\_Presentation\_Code.ipynb} where the user can feed a new fully open network and ask the prediction of the trained model for its multistationarity.
+We also provided the possibility to feed a collection of fully open networks together with their true multistationarity labels in order to get the confusion matrix of the performance of the model on the user's new data.